 - Spring: September 23 to December 21.

-The Coastal region has moderate temperatures, low precipitation, and high humidity.
-Further, the mountainous region has frequent rain and low temperatures, especially at high altitudes in the frozen peaks of the Andes.
-On the other hand, the Amazon has heavy rainfall and high temperatures.
+The Coastal region features moderate temperatures, low precipitation, and high humidity, while the mountainous region experiences frequent rain and low temperatures, particularly at high altitudes in the frozen peaks of the Andes.
+In contrast, the Amazon region has high temperatures and heavy rainfall.

 What are the travel requirements to visit Peru?

 As with any South American country, Peru is an astonishing place.
-Tourists marble their astonishing culture, vast landscapes, amazing fusion food, and millenary history.
+For example, tourists marvel at their astonishing culture, vast landscapes, amazing fusion food, and millenary history.
 If you’re planning your Peru tour, here is important information for your trip:

 Peru is an open-borders country.
 Depending on where you’re from, you should check the travel requirements in order to confirm if you need a tourist visa to enter Peru.
 Citizens from Argentina, Brazil, Paraguay, Uruguay, Ecuador, Colombia, Bolivia, and Chile are able to enter the country just by showing their national ID cards.